What is physics?

 Can we wrap this up now?

 Yes.
-This is a living document.
+I intend to update this page occasionally.
 I don’t think it will change much, but I’ll add links to it as I write about topics I’ve briefly mentioned here.
 Even if I’m worried that all of our physics theories are just approximations compatible with many different prospective theories of everything we might be unable to distinguish, I do think physicists have found some useful concepts to describe the universe, and there are assumptions built into physics theories which have deep consequences for reality which provide restraints on the sorts of theories that could possibly describe the universe.
 I’m definitely interested in those, and I think other people might be interested too.